 Freedom Grants were available to presbyteries and congregations for seed projects relating to a General Assembly priority around the plight of the African American male.
 In 2016, the 222nd General Assembly voted to “take specific action, not just in word, but also in deed, to address and improve the worsening plight of the African American male in any of the five specified cities as a pilot initiative pointing toward future and further nationwide intervention.”
 The Synod of the Trinity encouraged areas of smaller African American populations to consider work that they might engage in to address the challenges of African American males in their cities and towns, with this Freedom Grant helping to fund those initiatives.
 (More on the Freedom Grant is available here.)

-All told, four congregations within the Synod were awarded $5,000 each to pursue creative projects among themselves, with community agencies or in partnership with local municipalities to help remove the obstacles African American males face.
+All told, five congregations within the Synod were awarded $5,000 each to pursue creative projects among themselves, with community agencies or in partnership with local municipalities to help remove the obstacles African American males face.
 What follows are descriptions of the proposed projects that were awarded Freedom Grants:

 Aston Presbyterian Church, Chester, PA